edobry/chitin/README.md

 Functions:
 - `listKeypairs`: lists existing EC2 keypairs
+- `checkKeypairExistence`: checks that a given EC2 Keypair exists
 - `createKeypair`: creates an EC2 keypair and persists it in SSM
 - `deleteKeypair`: deletes an existing EC2 keypair and removes it from SSM
+- `downloadKeypair`: reads a given EC2 Keypair out from SSM, persists locally, and permissions for use

 ##### RDS